hollowpnt92/docker-port-viewer/README.md

 - View all running Docker containers and their exposed ports
 - Search containers by name
 - Sort containers by name or creation date
-- View container details including:
+- View container details including
   - Container name
   - Image name
   - Status